 14 The deadline for the first arrivals on Mars is 15 There will be a gap of between each trip.
 16 International relations will be as a result of the mission.
 17 Lockheed Martin is going to collaborate with Mars One on the construction of a 18 Building the equipment is a of Lansdorp's commitment to the goals of the project.
-19 The main source of funding for the project will be a
+19 The main source of funding for the project will be a 20 Aldrin believes that the project is only possible if there is

-21 The initial forty travellers will be chosen during a televised
+The initial forty travellers will be chosen during a televised ......